keyserwood/PythonAppleM1/README.md

 ```shell
 mkdir .venv
 ```
-* Pipenv recognize this folder and settle the venv in it
+* Pipenv recognizes this folder and settles the venv in it
-* Know you can create the virtual environment
+* Now you can create the virtual environment

 ```shell